AlphaBravoCompany/ab-training-labs/container-bootcamp/section-4-labs/README.md

 `docker network connect database_net wordpress`

-Now if we visit http://LABSERVERNAME we should see a generic Wordpress page up and running.
+Now if we visit http://LABSERVERNAME we should see the default Wordpress page up and running.
 We can see more about what these containers did during startup by viewing the logs.

 `docker logs mariadb`